Codecademy/docs/content/python/concepts/regex/terms/findall/findall.md

 ---
-Title: 're.findall()'
+Title: "re.findall()"
-Description: 'Returns a list of every pattern match that occurs in a given string.'
+Description: "Returns a list of every pattern match that occurs in a given string."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Regular Expressions'
+  - "Regular Expressions"
-  - 'Characters'
+  - "Characters"
 CatalogContent:
-  - 'introduction-to-regular-expressions'
+  - "introduction-to-regular-expressions"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `.findall()` method iterates over a string to find a subset of characters that match a specified pattern.
 It will return a list of every pattern match that occurs in a given string.